s1de-walker/Streamlit-Fin1/README.md

 ### This app tracks various factors in the US markets

-You can select the date range and factors to analyze from the sidebar<br/>
+You can select the date range and factors to analyze <br/>
 - Performance: It will display the time series of their performances (annualized returns)
 - Factor Summary: Displaying the summary of total returns, annualized volatility, Sharpe ratio
-- Factor Correlation
+- Factor Correlation and other metrics

 #### Check out the app @ [streamlit.app](https://app-fin1-hawpmehbdhznzv4ojicjz7.streamlit.app/)